Are you tired of paying a costly cable or satellite TV bill each month? You may be able to cut the cord and start saving

 Or maybe you subscribe to Netflix just to binge-watch one or two shows.
 Do you really need to hand Netflix up to $20 per month for the 9-10 months per year that your favorite shows aren’t releasing new episodes?
 That’s upwards of $200 that could stay in your pocket each year.

-Are you the type of person who likes to travel in the warm weather months?
+Do you like to travel in the warm weather months?
 You could consider shutting off your streaming subscriptions while you’re out and about during the summer.

 Thanks to the ability to cancel streaming services without penalties, these are money-saving options most cable subscribers have never enjoyed!